xalaida/laravel-money/README.md

 - [ ] add possibility to use currency code instead of ID (in the cast)
 - [ ] add possibility to use package with only single (default anonymous) currency
 - [ ] add possibility to render money in custom formats (example: '%SU% %code%', '%code% %SU%')
-- [ ] store currency rates history and add config for pruning (i.e. 'keep_history' => '1 year') (can be done using laravel prunable models)
 - [ ] add install instruction about cron registration for rates
 - [ ] add config parameter as locale (default formatter locale) (add support for 'app' value as locale)
-- [ ] add cast with the following syntax: AsMoneyOf::class.'USD'
-- [ ] add possibility to use Casts\Money::class directly without needing or resolving container dependencies (resolve them inside)
 - [ ] add possibility to extend migration
 - [ ] add command to show outdated rates
 - [ ] integrations with laravel cashier